-2) Iterate through all 2n numbers.
+- Iterate through all 2n numbers.
 For every number check if it contains consecutive set bits or not.
-To check, we do bit wise and of current number i and left shifted i.
-If the bitwise and contains a non-zero bit (or its value is non-zero), then given number doesn’t contain consecutive set bits.
+To check, we do bitwise and of current number i and left-shifted i.
+If the bitwise and contains a non-zero bit (or its value is non-zero), then the given number contains consecutive set bits.

 1 2 4 5